Service Dogs For Veterans Vancouver, WA

 PAVE does not place service dogs for the legally blind or hearing impaired.
 You can find organizations that are experts in these areas at ADI.

-Yes, PAVE is an accredited member of Assistance Dogs International.
-This internationally recognized organization sets standards and encourages excellence in all areas related to assistance dog training, acquisition, and partnership.
-Only three organizations in Oregon are currently accredited members.
+Yes, PAVE can be accredited to Assistance Dogs International.
+This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
+Only three Oregon organizations currently hold accreditation.

 It costs approximately $42,000 for each dog.
 It also includes support and training throughout the dog's life.